HouzeZHANG/HouzeZHANG.github.io/content/posts/gdb-commands-collection/hands-on-gdb.md

 title: "Hands on Gdb"
 date: 2023-07-04T13:02:54+02:00
 draft: false
-tags: ["gdb"]
+tags: ["gdb", "CMU-15445"]
 ---

 ### Background

-I read [this blog](https://www.cs.cmu.edu/~gilpin/tutorial/) when I was doing [CMU15445-Project0](https://15445.courses.cs.cmu.edu/spring2023/project0/), mainly helping student to hand on gdb.
+I read [this blog](https://www.cs.cmu.edu/~gilpin/tutorial/) when I was doing [CMU15445-Project0](https://15445.courses.cs.cmu.edu/spring2023/project0/), mainly providing a hands-on way to learn gdb.
 This post is a brief summary for this blog, appending my bug-free code for the example source code.

 ### Highlights